queryluke/masseffect-5e-data/text/en/traits/addiction.md

 :::alert
 #### Ardat-Yakshi mating

-Whether or not your Ardat-Yakshi can successfully mate is at your DMs discretion.
+Whether or not your Ardat-Yakshi can successfully mate is at your GMs discretion.
 A basic rule is that you must have a viable mate (an organic creature with an Intelligence score of 3 or higher) and you must pass a Charisma (Persuasion) or Charisma (Performance) check contested by the creature’s Wisdom (Insight).